Yoga Therapy for Stress, Anxiety & Depression

 - Promotes the support of others by eliminating habitual patterns of thought and behaviour.

-Both mindfulness and therapeutic yoga are well known to help improve anxiety and depression, this 8 week yoga therapy course will help you to access these profound healing properties
+Both mindfulness and therapeutic yoga are well known to help improve stress, anxiety and depression, this 8 week yoga therapy course will help you access these profound healing properties

 All sessions are taught in a compassionate and safe setting.

 Yoga Therapy For Stress, Anxiety & Depression: Course Structure

 We meet once a week for two hours over an 8-week period.
 During each session we inform you of how the mind, body and brain work together from a scientific perspective and teach you how to use practices that will promote well-being in all these aspects of yourself.
 Sessions include a 1 hour 10 minutes yoga practice, breath work, additional mind-body activities and a group discussion.

 During the first two weeks of the course we focus on regulating breath as a mode to alter the functioning of your nervous system so that you can manage stress with greater ease.
 From weeks 3 – 5 we concentrate on the relationship between body and mood and in weeks 6 – 8 we focus specifically on the mind.